Contraception after birth: everything you need to know

 Picture the scenario – your beautiful bundle of joy has arrived; sleepless nights, leaking breasts and a constant battle with the pile of washing.
 I’m living through this, and what I would NOT want is to fall pregnant and start with morning sickness again….hence contraception!

-The World Health Organization (WHO) currently advises leaving 18-24 months between pregnancies, and a large study from Canada suggests that 12-18 months before your next pregnancy is the ideal gap to reduce risks to the baby, including premature birth and a low birth weight.
-While you might not be rushing to jump between the sheets within those first few whirlwind weeks, you may be getting the urge of intimacy before these 12 months are up, and contraception is so important to help space out pregnancies.
+The World Health Organization (WHO) currently advises leaving 18-24 months between pregnancies, and a large study from Canada suggests that at least a 12-18 month gap before your next pregnancy reduces the risk to the baby, including premature birth and a low birth weight.
+While you might not be rushing to jump between the sheets within those first few whirlwind weeks, you may be getting the urge of intimacy before the year is up, and contraception is necessary to help space out pregnancies.

 So, given this information, it’s a good idea to have a think about contraception before you actually have the baby.
 Even if you don’t, your healthcare professional should be discussing contraception with you either before you leave hospital or at your 6 week check after birth.
 UK guidance from the National Institute for Health and Care Excellence (NICE) states this should be done by hospital staff or your GP, but of course the local sexual health service can help too.